kisalthennakoon/Devix/README.md

 * Two files are required for authentication:
   * Credential file
   * Token file
    * These two files are included in the `resources` folder of the Spring Boot backend as a ZIP file, since GitHub does not allow adding credential files directly.
 You need to unzip this file within the `resources` folder.
-* If the token file has expired it will showing a error message in the backend terminal while uploading images:
+2. Run the backend server after the database and authentication setup.

-  1. Create a new OAuth account and generate a new credential file.
+NOTE: When running the UIs, there may be an issue when photo uploading tasks if the token file has expired(STORED_CREDENTIAL file in resources).
+This will be mentioned as an error in the backend terminal or appear in api response data when tryng to upload base images or maintenance images.
+If this happens,

-  2. Replace the existing file in `resources` named `ABCD`.
+  1. Create a new Google OAuth2 account(with `http://localhost:8888/Callback` as redirect URI) and generate a new credential file.
-  3. Run the manual authentication script located in the service folder.
-This will open a browser window and follow the instructions to generate a new token file.
+  2. Replace the existing file in `resources` folder named `cient-secret-...` with this new credential file and change    `CREDENTIAL_FILE_PATH` in the GoogleDriveConfig file in the config folder in the backend to your new credential file.
-2. Start the backend server after the database and authentication setup.
+  3. Run the RunAuthManual script located in the service folder(change `in` variable to your credential file path).
+This will open a browser window and ask to authenticate your Google account.
+The token file is automatically saved in the resources folder.

 ### Implemented Features (Phase 1)